SupaFuzz/remedy-rest-api/README.md

 ```

 now use `createWebHook()` as described above to create a webhook pointing to the machine running your test server, then create, update or delete a record on the form you created the webhook on, and you should see the request logged by your test server :punch: :thumbsup:

-NOTE: if you need a koa server that can handle `multipart/form-data`, which is to say *receive webhooks with attachments*, well ... that's a bit more complicated.
-[Start investigating here](https://github.com/koajs/multer)

 ---